 These conversations found a new home at Charleston during the war years.
 Despite its discomforts – there was no hot water, and the house was icy – guests swelled the household.
 Clive Bell, sometimes with his long-term companion Mary Hutchinson, was a regular visitor; so was Roger Fry, eminent art critic, organiser of the pioneering Post-Impressionist exhibitions of 1910 and 1912 and founder of the Omega Workshops in 1913.

 John Maynard Keynes came so frequently that he was allocated his own room in which, after returning disillusioned from the post-war Peace Conference at Versailles, he wrote the book that was to make him famous, The Economic Consequences of the Peace (1919).
-Other visitors over the years were to include T. S. Eliot, E. M. Forster, Lytton Strachey, Desmond and Molly MacCarthy, Benjamin Britten and Peter Pears.
+Other visitors over the years would include T. S. Eliot, E. M. Forster, Lytton Strachey, Desmond and Molly MacCarthy, Benjamin Britten and Peter Pears.

 Here Julian and Quentin, Vanessa and Clive Bell’s unruly young sons, grew up in an atmosphere of freedom, roaming the downs, sailing flotillas of toy boats on the cattle pond and digging for clay in the mud of its banks.
 At Charleston on Christmas Day 1918 Vanessa gave birth to her daughter by Duncan Grant, Angelica.